Yandex Cloud

 • PRODUCTION: For stable versions of your apps.

 • PRESTABLE: For testing purposes.
-The prestable environment is similar to the production environment and likewise covered by the SLA, but it is the first to get new functionalities, improvements, and bug fixes.
-In the prestable environment, you can test compatibility of new versions with your application.
+The prestable environment is similar to the production environment and likewise covered by an SLA, but it is the first to get new features, improvements, and bug fixes.
+In the prestable environment, you can test the new versions for compatibility with your application.

 • --network-name: Network name.

-• --host: Host parameters:
+• --host: Host settings:

-• type: Host type: clickhouse or zookeeper.
+• type: Host type, clickhouse or zookeeper.

 • zone-id: Availability zone.

 • subnet-id: Subnet ID.
-Specify if two or more subnets are created in the selected availability zone.
+Specify it if the selected availability zone has two or more subnets.

 • --resource-preset: Host class.

-• --disk-size: Storage size in GB.
+• --disk-size: Storage size, in GB.

 • --disk-type: Disk type: